Trump’s longtime accountant testifies to N.Y. grand jury in criminal probe

 The other investigation is led by Vance, in collaboration with James.
 It is criminal in nature, meaning it could end in misdemeanor or felony charges.
 That investigation is about to have a new leader: Vance is leaving office at the end of the month, to be replaced by newly elected Alvin Bragg (D).

-If Vance or Bragg ever seek to file charges against Trump himself, they will face a high burden of proof.
+If Vance or Bragg ever seeks to file charges against Trump himself, the burden of proof will be high.
 They would need to do more than simply prove the Trump Organization’s numbers were wrong.

-They would need to show why they were wrong — to prove Trump intended to deceive.
+They would need to show why they were wrong — to prove that Trump intended to deceive.

 That proof is unlikely to come from an email.
 Trump has never used email, either as a businessman or as a politician, employees have said.
-Instead, legal experts said, any evidence of Trump’s intent would have to come from someone close to him, who could report what he said about his finances, and why.
+Instead, legal experts said, any evidence of Trump’s intent would have to come from someone close to him who could report what he said about his finances, and why.

 That is a small circle.
 Weisselberg was in it.
 But so far, there has been no indication that he has cooperated with the district attorney’s investigation.
 Weisselberg’s lawyer declined to comment Tuesday.

-Now, prosecutors appear to have expanded their focus to a small set of outside advisers who were not Trump employees, but still handled details of Trump’s finances.
+Now, prosecutors appear to have expanded their focus to a small set of outside advisers who were not Trump employees but still handled details of Trump’s finances.

 Last year, for instance, James’s investigators interviewed Sheri Dillon, an outside attorney who worked with Trump on tax and real estate issues, according to court filings.

 Vrablic, meanwhile, dealt with many of Trump’s largest business loans.
-Vrablic left Deutsche Bank last December, according to regulatory filings.
+Vrablic left Deutsche Bank in December 2020, according to regulatory filings.
 Vrablic said at the time that the departure was her decision.

-When Vrablic met with Vance’s staff, one of the people said, prosecutors asked Vrablic about Trump’s personal role in dealing with the bank.
+When Vrablic met with Vance’s staff, one of the people said, prosecutors asked her about Trump’s personal role in dealing with the bank.
 An attorney for Vrablic declined to comment.

 For Bender, Trump’s longtime accountant, even his brief appearance before the grand jury had legal significance.
 Under New York law, witnesses before a grand jury are automatically granted immunity from prosecution — meaning that Bender could not be charged for his work for Trump.

 Bender has provided a wide array of accounting services to Trump for decades.
-At his firm, Bender led a “select group of tax experts” who managed Trump’s affairs, wrote former Mazars accountant Henry Kogan in 2017 in an essay on a literary website.
+At his firm, Bender led a “select group of tax experts” who managed Trump’s affairs, former Mazars accountant Henry Kogan wrote in 2017 in an essay on a literary website.

 “Donald’s entire professional existence revolved around one client, that client’s organization, and the hundreds of entities represented inside an IRS form,” Kogan wrote.

 Bender personally signed the tax forms for Trump’s charitable foundation until it shut down in 2018, following a lawsuit by the New York attorney general that said the charity engaged in “persistently illegal conduct.”
 Trump was ordered to pay $2 million in damages.
-Neither Bender nor the firm were accused of any wrongdoing.
+Neither Bender nor the firm was accused of any wrongdoing.

 Beginning in at least 2003, Bender’s firm has also compiled Trump’s “statements of personal financial condition” that the future president circulated among journalists and others to brag about his finances.